logo

 Data labeling for AI

-Having an efficient data labeling process is an important foundation for any successful AI product.
-Your model is only as good as the data it's trained with, and part of the training process includes getting your data labeled quickly and accurately.
+Having an efficient data labeling and model evaluation process is an important foundation for any successful AI product.
+Your model is only as good as the data it's trained with, and part of the training process includes getting your data labeled quickly and accurately by highly skilled experts.

-However, many companies typically approach this process by gathering and labeling as much data as they possibly can to train their model.
-In reality, AI teams need to focus on the quality of their data alongside quantity.
+However, many companies typically approach this process by gathering and quickly labeling as much data as they possibly can to train their model.
+In reality, AI teams today need to focus more on the quality of their data in order to add advanced capabilities and reasoning to their frontier and task-specific models.

 Having larger, low-quality datasets prolong the data labeling process and makes getting to production AI harder.
 Wading through a vast amount of unstructured data to get accurately labeled data requires a tremendous amount of patience, organization, and time.
 Ensuring that you have high quality data will save you time and money from decreased labeling costs.